thedebid/Expense-Tracker-App/README.md

 # Expense Tracker App

-This is a expense tracker app made with functional components,hooks and context-api
+This is a expense tracker app made with functional components, hooks and context-api

 # Overview